microsoft/ignite25-agent-contest/README.md

 - **Task Execution**: Show how your agent handles image analysis, text communication, or audio transcription under pressure.
 - **Safety & Efficiency**: Include safety measures and aim for cost-effective solutions (Bonus).

+---

 So, what are you waiting for?
+The clock is ticking.
 Unleash your creativity, build your agent, and submit your solution to prove you can crack the toughest mission! 🥳

 The contest runs from **Nov 18 to Nov 20**.
 **Submission deadline:** Nov 20 at 12:00pm (noon) PST.
 Submissions after this deadline are not eligible.

+---

 ## ✍️ How to Submit

-Before submitting please make sure you understand the requirements.
+Before submitting, make sure you understand the requirements.
 Anyone can submit and will be given a chance to showcase their work at [Model Mondays](https://developer.microsoft.com/en-us/reactor/series/s-1485/)!
-You have to be an in-person attendee at Microsoft Ignite 2025 to win a prize.
+You have to be an in-person attendee at Microsoft Ignite 2025 to win the official prizes.
 Please read through the [eligibility guidance](https://aka.ms/can-I-win).

+---

 ### Your mission (should you choose to accept)

 You are the AI strategist at Trey Marketing Inc., a fast-growing start-up preparing for its first major product launch.
 Moments before the launch, critical issues emerge, threatening to derail months of hard work.

 - The countdown is on: 30 minutes to go.
 - Investors are watching, customers are waiting, and the pressure is intense.
 - Your mission?

 _Leverage your agentic skills and AI expertise to stabilise the situation and ensure a successful launch.
-Build intelligent agents that can address urgent challenges, fix defects, manage internal communications, and deliver actionable solutions under extreme time constraints_
+Build intelligent agents that can address urgent challenges, fix defects, manage internal communications, and deliver actionable solutions under extreme time constraints._

-[Todo- Added mission tasks]
+*(Self-destructing messages not included—but speed and precision are everything.)*

+## ⚠️ **Mission Brief Incoming...**

+> **Hold your position.**
+> The operation is classified until **18 November 2025**.
+> Stay alert—your mission will be revealed soon

+---

 ## 🏆 Prizes